-Edward Waters College is committed to the improvement of students educational goals and mastery of academic writing.
-As such, the QEP assessment plan plays a critical role in this process and care was taken to ensure alignment among the assessment plan, course syllabi and assessment rubrics.
-Implementation of the plan will serve to facilitate an enhanced writing curriculum and instructional strategies which will result in the improved writing skills among our students.
+Edward Waters College is committed to the improvement of students' educational goals and mastery of academic writing.
+As such, the QEP assessment plan plays a critical role in this process, and care was taken to ensure alignment among the assessment plan, course syllabi, and assessment rubrics.
+Implementation of the plan will serve to facilitate an enhanced writing curriculum and instructional strategies, which will result in improved writing skills among our students.

-For more information about the Quality Enhancement Plan (QEP), its implementation, or assessment, please contact Mr. Joel M. Williams the Director of the QEP at jmwilliams@ewc.edu
+For more information about the Quality Enhancement Plan (QEP), its implementation, or assessment, please contact Ms. Meagan Crowley-Watson, the Director of the QEP at m.crowleywatson@ewc.edu at the Writing Center located in the James Weldon Johnson Building, Room 16.